AlonKellner/waloviz/doc/user-guide/index.rst

 User Guide
 ==========

 | The User Guide goes through the available features in WaloViz.
-For newcomers, quick introduction to WaloViz can be found in our `Getting Started <../getting-started.html>`_ guide.
+For newcomers, quick introduction to WaloViz can be found in our `Getting Started Guide <../getting-started.html>`_.
 | If you are looking for a deep dive into the API, try our `Reference Manual <../reference-manual.html>`_.

 Feature guides